theimpossibleastronaut/rmw/README.md

 ### Required libraries

 * libncursesw (ncurses-devel on some systems, such as CentOS)
-* gettext (or use --disable-nls if you only need English language support)
+* gettext (or use '-Dnls=false' if you only need English language support)

 If you're building from source, you will need the libncursesw(5 or 6)-dev package from your operating system distribution.
 On some systems